Aryanmishra-2/Installation-Guide-react-js-/README.md

 ## Introduction

 React.js is a JavaScript library used to build fast and interactive user interfaces.
-This guide will help you set up a local React development environment using `create-react-app`.
+This guide provides a step-by-step approach to install and set up a local React development environment using the official create-react-app tool.

 ---